openregister/registers-rfcs/content/item-hash/index.md

 4. Concat _hashList_ elements, tag with `d`, hash it and return.

+Note: Any time the algorithm says "tag with" it means to prepend the byte corresponding to the tag (e.g. 0x70) to the list of bytes of the thing to tag.

 #### Sorting

 The sorting algorithm for a set of hashes is done by comparing the list of